Joonie86/COBRA-7.3/481/REX/README.md

 	* unknown E3 patches are removed to fix an issue with XMB, [Originally found by rancid-0, from his PS3ITA 4.50 COBRA]
 	* Dual VSH supported for REBUG REX / D-REX CFW, with the proper hash check code was developed by habib and Nzv recently.
 	* NPDRM Fself fix is no longer used due to improved fself patches hard coded within the firmware modules on REX/D-REX
-	* TMAPI can now attach any module [Thanks to aerosoul who reversed this!]

 	[ Habib's changes ]